LogtalkDotOrg/logtalk3/manuals/sources/userman/debugging.rst

 ---------------------------

 Tracing a program execution may generate large amounts of debugging data.
-Debugging using breakpoints allows the user to concentrate in specific points of the code.
-To start a debugging session using breakpoints points,
+Debugging using breakpoints allows the user to concentrate on specific points of the code.
+To start a debugging session using breakpoints,
 write:

 .. code-block:: text